MikkelKatholm/MikkelKatholm.github.io/README.md

 Stir with ice and the lemon peel, strain into a chilled glass and garnish with a few drops of olive oil.

 ---
-### Tan Mexican
- - 1 oz Espresso
- - 0.75 oz Liquor 43
- - 1.5 Spiced rum
- - 2 dashes of chocolate bitters
- - Foam to top

-Shake with ice, strain into a chilled glass and top with foam.
-Garnish with chocolate or nutmeg shavings.

-#### Foam
- - 1 tablespoon of sugar
- - 1 tablespoon of Instant coffee
- - Enough water

-Mix everything and froth with a milk frother.

----
-### Beehive
- - 1.5 oz Jamaican rum (Smith & Cross)
- - 0.5 oz Fernet Branca
- - 0.75 oz honey syrup
- - 0.75 oz Lime juice

-Shake with ice, strain into a nick and nora.

----
 ### Oompa Loompa (By reddit user u/winetequiladiscgolf)
  - 1.25 oz Bourbon (Bulleit)
  - 1 oz Aperol